ElektroStudios/Dolphin_Emulator_RVZ_ISO_GameCube_Wii_Conversion_Scripts/README.md

 ## 👋 Introduction

-In this repository you will find utility scripts made in PowerShell to automate the conversion between GameCube console ISO files to RVZ file format, and vice versa.
+In this repository you will find utility scripts made in PowerShell to automate the conversion between GameCube and Wii's console ISO files to RVZ file format, and vice versa.

 RVZ format is only supported by Dolphin emulator.
 It is the modern, optimal, lossless format of choice:
  - https://emulation.gametechwiki.com/index.php/Save_disk_space_for_ISOs#RVZ_.28Modern_Dolphin_format.29_-_GC.2FWii